-This gentle, warm-hearted comedy-drama about a group of five young men in Baltimore in 1959 was director Barry Levinson’s debut feature and it remains among his finest work.
+This gentle, warm-hearted comedy-drama about a group of six young men in Baltimore in 1959 was director Barry Levinson’s debut feature and it remains among his finest work.

 For these young men, the local diner is the world – a place in which to laugh, cry, reminisce, and make plans.
 This is their golden week, as they celebrate Christmas and face up to adulthood which means saying goodbye to love, and the diner.